 Reference to a book: Weiner WJ, Lang AE.
 Movement disorders.
 A comprehensive survey.
 Nueva York: Futura Publishing Company, 1989.

 Reference to a chapter in an edited book: Wiestler OD, Radner H. Pathology of neurofibromatosis 1 and 2.
 In: Huson SM, Hughes RAC, editores.
 Theneurofibromatoses.
 A pathogenetic and clinical overview.
 Londres: Chapman Hall Medical, 1994;p 135-59.

 Reference to a website: Cancer Research UK.
-Cancer statistics reports for the UK, http://www.cancerresearchuk.org/aboutcancer/statistics/cancerstatsreport/; 2017 [accessed 15 March 2017].
+Cancer statistics reports for the UK, 2017 [cited 15 March 2017].
+Available from: http://www.cancerresearchuk.org/aboutcancer/statistics/cancerstatsreport/

 This journal operates a single blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of one independent expert reviewer to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor’s decision is final.